This is the most comprehensive list of DNS best practices and tips on the planet.

 This keeps DNS clean and helps prevent DNS lookup issues.

 Use DNS Best Practice Analyzer

-The Microsoft best practice analyzer is a tool that scan server roles to check your configuration against Microsoft guidelines.
+The Microsoft best practice analyzer is a tool that scans server roles to check your configuration against Microsoft guidelines.
 It is a quick way to troubleshoot and spot potential problems configuration issues.

 The BPA can be ran using the GUI or PowerShell, instructions for both are below.

 How To Run BPA DNS Using The GUI

 Open Server Manager, then click DNS